Bike Trails and Places to Ride on Tongatapu

 Highlights: Royal Tombs, Royal Residences, Captain Cook Landing Place, Fishing Pigs, Mu’a Langi Tombs, Paepae ‘o Telea’a Royal Terrace Tombs and Ha’amonga ‘a Maui Trilithon.

 For those of you feeling fit and looking for a longer cycling adventure on Tongatapu, a good route is following Taufa’ahau Road.
-The 35km (21.7-mile) road runs between Nuku’alofa town centre and the village of Niuatoua where the famous Ha’amonga ‘a Maui Trilithon is located.
+The 35 km (21.7 mi) road runs between Nuku’alofa town centre and the village of Niuatoua where the famous Ha’amonga ‘a Maui Trilithon is located.

 In the village of Pea, continue on Taufa’ahau Road east where you’ll travel through various coastal villages.
-One village to spend extra time in is Mu’a, famous for its fishing pigs!
+Just before you reach Mu’a, stop by the Captain Cook Landing Site for a dose of history written on a plaque and good views of the lagoon.
+Mu’a is worth spending extra time in, famous for its fishing pigs!
 Look out for the pigs with their heads in the water just off the coast.
-However, just before you reach Mu’a, stop by the Captain Cook Landing Site for a dose of history written on a plaque and good views of the lagoon.
 You’ll also see a few historical sites signposted off the road, including the Mu’a Langi Tombs and Paepae ‘o Telea’a Terraced Tombs.